IRH Fellowships

 Each year, the Institute for Research in the Humanities (IRH) maintains an average of eight senior fellowships funded by the College of Letters & Science.
 These are for tenured faculty members in the College who are engaged in innovative research in the humanities.
 Seven of these senior fellowships are designated for any projects in the humanities, and one senior fellowship is awarded for a project on race, ethnicity, and/or indigeneity.

-Senior fellows attend IRH seminars, present their work, sit on selection committees, advise the director, and are given the opportunity to organize a Burdick-Vary Symposium or another comparable event.
+Senior fellows attend IRH seminars, present their work, sit on selection committees, advise the director, and are encouraged to organize a Burdick-Vary Symposium or another comparable event.

-Application is by individual or departmental nomination.
-Senior fellowships have a four-year term with four semesters of research leave to be taken in residence at the IRH during this period.
+Senior fellowships have a four-year term with four semesters of research leave to be taken in residence at IRH during this period.
 Flexibility in how leave time is taken during the four years is allowed: e.g., 50% research leave/50% teaching each semester; one semester of research leave/one semester of teaching each year; one year of research leave/one year of full- time teaching; etc. However, the start date of the fellowship may not be deferred for any reason, so we urge fellows to arrange their fellowship in ways mutually agreeable to themselves and their departments.
-Senior fellows attend IRH seminars and meetings for the full academic year for the four-year term.
+Senior fellows are required to attend IRH seminars and meetings for the full academic year for the four-year term, regardless of how their teaching leave is distributed.

-Applications are due on Thursday, September 28, 2023.
-The final notification of the awards will be sent in late December 2023 or early January 2024.
+The application cycle for 2025-2029 fellowships is now closed.
+Applications were due on Friday, October 4, 2024.
+The final notification of the awards will be sent by early January 2025.

 UW–Madison Resident Faculty Fellowships

 The Institute for Research in the Humanities holds an annual competition for up to six one-semester resident fellowships for UW–Madison faculty in the College of Letters & Science who are working on a project of significance for the humanities.
-UW–Madison faculty budgeted outside the College of Letters & Science may also apply for resident fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.
+These resident faculty fellowships will be granted for one semester within the 2025-2026 academic year.
 Resident fellows receive their regular salary and are released from teaching and service duties for the semester of the fellowship so that they may undertake full-time research and participate in the intellectual community of the IRH.
-Fellows with additional funding (e.g., sabbatical, other grants) are invited to remain at the IRH for the full academic year.
+Fellows with additional funding (e.g., sabbatical, other grants) are invited to remain at IRH for the full academic year.
 However, the fellowship may not be deferred for any reason.
 These fellowships are prestigious appointments and represent one of the ways the College of Letters & Science seeks to strengthen the opportunities for concentrated research by faculty in the humanities.
+UW–Madison faculty budgeted outside the College of Letters & Science may also apply for resident fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.

-Applications are due on Thursday, September 28, 2023.
-The final notification of the awards will be sent in late December 2023 or early January 2024.
+The application cycle for 2025-2026 fellowships is now closed.
+Applications were due on Friday, October 4, 2024.
+The final notification of the awards will be sent by early January 2025.

 UW–Madison Race, Ethnicity, and Indigeneity Faculty Fellowships

-The Institute for Research in the Humanities holds an annual competition for up to two one-semester fellowships for UW-Madison faculty in the College of Letters & Science who are working on projects that focus directly on race, ethnicity, and/or indigeneity in any part of the world and historical period and that foster comparative study of these issues with a clear significance for the humanities.
-UW-Madison faculty budgeted outside the College of Letters & Science may also apply for REI fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.
-REI fellows receive their regular salary and are released from teaching and service duties for the semester of the fellowship so that they may undertake full-time research and participate in the intellectual community of the IRH.
-Fellows with additional funding (e.g., sabbatical, other grants) are invited to remain at the IRH for the full academic year.
+The Institute for Research in the Humanities (IRH) at the University of Wisconsin–Madison holds an annual competition for up to two one-semester fellowships for UW–Madison faculty in the College of Letters & Science who are working on projects that focus directly on race, ethnicity, and/or indigeneity in any part of the world and historical period and that foster comparative study of these issues with a clear significance for the humanities.
+These Race, Ethnicity, and Indigeneity (REI) faculty fellowships will be granted for semesters within the 2025-2026 academic year.
+REI fellows receive their regular salary and are released from teaching and service duties for the semester of the fellowship so that they may undertake full-time research and participate in the intellectual community of IRH.
+Fellows with additional funding (e.g., sabbatical, other grants) are invited to remain at IRH for the full academic year.
 However, the fellowship may not be deferred for any reason.
 These fellowships are prestigious appointments and represent one of the ways the College of Letters & Science seeks to strengthen the opportunities for concentrated research by faculty in the humanities.
+UW–Madison faculty budgeted outside the College of Letters & Science may also apply for REI fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.

-REI fellows are expected to participate in the intellectual life of the IRH by attending the weekly Monday afternoon seminar (3:30-5:00 PM) and to present their work at one of these meetings.
-REI fellows are also encouraged to attend other IRH activities and events as time and interest permit.
+REI fellows are expected to participate in the intellectual life of IRH by attending the required weekly Monday afternoon seminar (3:30 – 5:00 pm), utilizing their IRH office regularly (if receiving office space), and giving a seminar presentation at IRH.
+Fellows are also encouraged to join the weekly afternoon teas and other IRH events as time and interest permit.

-Applications are due on Thursday, September 28, 2023.
-The final notification of the awards will be sent in late December 2023 or early January 2024.
+The application cycle for 2025-2026 fellowships is now closed.
+Applications were due on Friday, October 4, 2024.
+The final notification of the awards will be sent by early January 2025.

 UW–Madison Dissertation Fellowships